SnowFox4827/Budget/README.md

                                                       · SQLite in /app/data
 ```

-- **Backend container** — Flask, API-only.
-No HTML or static files.
+- **Backend container** — Flask, API-only with modular blueprints and an application factory.
 Reads/writes SQLite from a mounted `./data` volume.
 - **Frontend container** — Flask.
-Serves the static HTML/CSS/JS and reverse-proxies `/api/*` to the backend over the Docker network (via `requests`).
+Serves static HTML/CSS/ES Modules and reverse-proxies `/api/*` to the backend over the Docker network (via `requests`).

 > Both containers run **pure Python** (Flask's built-in server).
-No nginx, no gunicorn — minimal and self-contained.
+No nginx, no gunicorn — minimal, modular, and self-contained.

-Because the frontend proxies `/api`, the browser talks to a **single origin** — so the page's `fetch('/api/...')` calls work unchanged with **no CORS** setup.
+Because the frontend proxies `/api`, the browser talks to a **single origin** — so the page's `fetch('/api/...')` calls work seamlessly with **no CORS** setup.

 ---

 ## Features

 - **Zero-Based Budgeting:** Total Net Worth, Total Allocated, and Unassigned Dollars in real time.
-- **Account Management:** Add, rename, and manage accounts.
+- **Account Management:** Add, rename, and manage accounts with both card and tabular views.
-- **Envelopes & Allocations:** goals tied to accounts, amounts, target dates, progress bars, filtering by account; deleting an allocation returns funds to Unassigned.
+- **Envelopes & Allocations:** Goals tied to accounts, target amounts, target dates, progress bars, and filtering by account.
+Deleting an allocation returns funds to Unassigned Dollars.
-- **Transactions & Overspend Protection:** expenses, income, and transfers with automated balance recalc; filters for description/account/allocation/type; overspend warnings.
+- **Transactions & Overspend Protection:** Expenses, income, and transfers with automated balance recalculation and overspend shortfall resolution.
-- **Reallocate Funds:** shift dollars between allocations or the unassigned pool.
+- **Reallocate Funds:** Shift dollars between allocations or the unassigned pool.
-- **Card ⇄ list views** for Allocations and Accounts.
+- **Card ⇄ List Views** for Allocations and Accounts.
 - **Light & Dark** "paper & envelopes" themes with a sliding toggle (persisted in `localStorage`).
+- **Modular Codebase:** Decoupled backend blueprints and componentized ES frontend modules.

 ---